rodvlopes/php4-mysql4-apache2.2-docker/README.md

 The only diffrence that I can see is that the build proccess of the alpine version is a little bit hacky.

+## Motivation

+Run my first ever production webapp written in 2003 on a RockPi4 (Raspbarry 4 alternative) and let it running in production for a few for years :-)